EnrichMCP Application¶

 return await fetch_all_users()

-create(func=None, *, name=None, description=None)
+create(func=None, *, name=None, description=None)¶

 Register an entity creation operation.
-Works like @app.retrieve
+Works like @app.retrieve but

 indicates a create action.

-update(func=None, *, name=None, description=None)
+update(func=None, *, name=None, description=None)¶

 Register an entity update using a patch model containing mutable fields.

-delete(func=None, *, name=None, description=None)
+delete(func=None, *, name=None, description=None)¶

 Register an entity deletion operation.

-get_context() -> EnrichContext
+get_context() -> EnrichContext¶

-Return the current request context as an :class:~enrichmcp.EnrichContext
+Return the current request context as an :class:~enrichmcp.EnrichContext.

 Start the MCP server.